Diversity, Equity, and Inclusion Data Standard

 At the Co-op Foundation, we are committed to creating Diverse, Equitable and Inclusive communities – it’s one of our strategic priorities.
 We believe we should be inclusive in terms of who and how we fund.

-To ensure that our efforts are impactful and aligned with our values, we have adopted the DEI Data Standard, a framework that helps us monitor and improve the equity of our funding practices.
+To ensure that our efforts are impactful and aligned with our values, we have adopted the Diversity, Equity and Inclusion (DEI) Data Standard, a framework that helps us monitor and improve the equity of our funding practices.
 The DEI Data Standard was created by a group of independent funders.
-They are committed to using the same method for collecting data on diversity, equity, and inclusion (DEI) to better understand how funding reaches groups or communities facing systemic inequities.
-You can read more about how the DEI Data Standard was developed here.
+They are committed to using the same method for collecting data on diversity, equity, and inclusion to better understand how funding reaches groups or communities facing systemic inequities.
+You can read more about how the DEI Data Standard was developed here

 What language we use